automl/neps/docs/reference/declarative_usage.md

-!!! note "Work in Progress"
-    This document is currently a work in progress and may contain incomplete or preliminary information.

 ## Introduction
 ### Configuring with YAML
 Configure your experiments using a YAML file, which serves as a central reference for setting up your project.
-This approach simplifies sharing, reproducing, and modifying configurations.
+This approach simplifies sharing, reproducing and modifying configurations.
 #### Simple YAML Example
 Below is a straightforward YAML configuration example for NePS covering the required arguments.
 === "config.yaml"